jjvanzon/Circular-Language-Spec/spec/events/events.md

 ### Prime Event Example: Button Clicked

 The key example that explains the purpose of events is a button click.
 A programmer defines the command to run when the user presses a button.
-The button click is implemented using the __Events__ construct, so that a programmer can easily stick a procedure under a __Button Clicked__ event without having to worry how the procedure really got invoked.
+The button click is implemented using the __Events__ construct, so that a programmer can easily stick a command under a __Button Clicked__ event without having to worry how the command really got invoked.

 The notation of that is as follows.